 The impact to Vera care centers and members

-This NBHWC approval empowers coaches in their professional lives and gives them the credit and credibility they deserve.
+This training and certification process empowers coaches in their professional lives and gives them the credit and credibility they deserve.

 Members can have confidence in their Vera health coaches, knowing that they are qualified at the National Board level.
-Providers can be assured that their health coaches have met stringent requirements as leaders in coaching.
-This builds trust with providers, knowing that the work they do with members is from the highest industry standard.
+Providers know that, when they partner with the health coaches at their care center, those coaches have met stringent requirements.
+This builds an exceptional level of trust within Vera teams.

 “This certification allows us to be recognized within the coaching world,” says Bryant.
 “It helps providers understand that coaching is an actual industry, and our coaches are at the top of it.”